• snvzz 9 months ago

 They seem not to be a fan of social media in general, and have blocked a long list of social media sites.
 They even blocked Wikipedia until their constitutional court overturned the ban.

-• demarq a day ago
+• demarq 9 months ago

 That’s absolutely true.